piodag/piodag.github.io/_posts/2014-06-07-PaBa-bias-causes.md

   - determines this second (b > -1) offset;
   - calculates the difference between the two offsets.

 The histogram clearly shows that the **differences are non-zero on average**.
-Rounding causes a **systematic reduction in the offset** and thus, also in the median slope.
+Rounding causes a **systematic reduction in the offset** and thus, indirectly, also in the median slope.

 This experiment suggests a potential reason for the empirical observation made with the previous simulations on regression power.